Scary books are a terrifyingly good way to enjoy Halloween.

 Through her letters, Kevin’s mom, Eva, recounts the horror of a parent discovering that their child is a monster.

 It started in a small town in the American Southwest and expanded.
 People died, then came back to life as zombies.

-Let the Right One In by John Ajvide Lindqvist (affiliate link)
+Let the Right One In by John Ajvide Lindqvist (paid link)